Skip to main content

 In this section, we’ll discuss an automation that’s only available for Employee Experience customers, and is disconnected from XM Directory.

-People import automations allow you to automatically pull lists of employees from a source of your choice to your employee directory.
+People import automations allowed you to automatically pull lists of employees from a source of your choice to your employee directory.
 In legacy automations, employees can come from a Secure File Transfer Protocol (SFTP) server, the Qualtrics File Service, or Google Drive.
 Workflows achieve this same functionality using ETL workflows, while also supporting several more sources, such as SuccessFactors, Workday, and more.

 1. Set up a scheduled workflow.